saypop/courier-kata/README.md

 ### Task 2
 _The second task is to add in some functionality that allows for the choice of using a 'speedy' service.
 Choosing this option will mean an extra line item will be added to the bill which will be for the total amount again._
-To do this I will simply:
+To do this I simply:
-- refactor the get_quote method in the Controller class to take an optional parameter;
+- refactored the get_quote method in the Controller class to take an optional parameter;
-- add in a speedy_output method to the Compiler class which will construct the line item;
+- added in a speedy_output method to the Compiler class which will construct the line item;
-- insert a conditional line of code to the get_quote method that adds the line item in if required; and
+- inserted a conditional line of code to the get_quote method that adds the line item in if required; and
-- refactor the footer method in the Compiler class to account for the new total.
+- refactored the footer method in the Compiler class to account for the new total.

+### Task 2 Challenges
+None at all, turned this around in a matter of minutes.
+Working with well tested clear code is fun.

+### Task 3
+_The third task was to add in functionality for an overweight charge on parcel.
+Each parcel type has it's own weight limit, all packages are charged the same per kilo if they are over limit._
+A little trickier.
+I needed to add in a new hash that maps to the weight limits, I had to make a call on whether I add the weight limits to my existing Sizer class or if I create a new class for this.
+I favour classes with a single purpose so I decided on a new class: Weigher.
+So my plan for this was:
+- Construct a new Weigher class which will store the weight limits and input into the calculator class;
+- Write a method that returns the number of kilos a parcel is over limit;
+- Inject a weigher object into my calculator objects;
+- Refactor the parcel_cost method to add the additional to overweight parcels.